Special Report: Can We Replace Foam Insulation?

 • UV-resistant insulation is a great option in some commercial cladding assemblies where sunlight penetrates voids, according to Straube.

 • If non-combustible insulation is a priority, then foam is a bad choice (even laden with flame retardants, it burns relatively easily) and mineral wool a good one.
 Straube says that this need is overemphasized by some mineral wool aficianados, arguing there hasn’t been a rash of fires in which exterior foam has been implicated.
 But, he says, if it’s important, then mineral wool is “an easy answer.”

-• Referring to foam’s, Straube says, “If you want insulation that won’t be eaten by critters of six legs or more, [rock wool] is a great option.”
+• Referring to foam’s susceptibility to insect damage, Straube says, “If you want insulation that won’t be eaten by critters of six legs or more, [rock wool] is a great option.”

 On the other hand, he also notes places where people should be more conscious with mineral wool:

 • “There are places where we need higher strength,” he says.
 “If I want to drive a forklift over my warehouse floor, I’m not sure that rock wool is the most economic solution.”

 • Straube is cautious about assemblies that might generate inward solar vapor drive.
 If brick cladding or another absorbent material is wetted by rain and then exposed to sunlight, water vapor can be driven inward through a wall assembly.
 Vapor-impermeable foam insulation is effective at stopping this, but foam alternatives like mineral wool can be vapor-permeable.
 “We’re working with [mineral wool manufacturer] Roxul to see where that could be a problem,” says Straube.

 To fur or not to fur?